-November 13, 2020

 Lindsey Perry Auditor General 2910 N. 44th St., Ste.
 410 Phoenix, AZ 85018

 Dear Ms. Perry:

 We have prepared the accompanying Corrective Action Plan as required by the standards applicable to financial audits contained in Government Auditing Standards and by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards.
 Specifically, for each finding we are providing you with our responsible officials' views, the names of the contact people responsible for corrective action, the corrective action planned, and the anticipated completion date.

+Sincerely,

+a Van m

-Sincerely, Jami Van Ess Executive Vice President Coconino County Community College District Corrective action plan Year ended June 30, 2020 Financial statement findings 2020-01 The District's deficiencies in its process for managing and documenting its risks may put its operations and IT systems and data at unintended and unnecessary risk Contact Person: Brian Wilson, Director of Information Technology Systems Anticipated completion date: June 30, 2022 Corrective Action: To help ensure the District has effective policies and procedures to identify, analyze, and respond to risks that may impact its IT resources, the District will strive to continue to mature its district-wide risk assessment program.
-2020-02 The District's control procedures over IT systems and data were not sufficient, which increases the risk that the District may not adequately protect those systems and data Contact Person: Brian Wilson, Director of Information Technology Systems Anticipated completion date: June 30, 2022 Corrective Action: To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the District will strive to review its logical access policies and procedures over its IT resources against current IT standards and best practices, update them where needed, and implement them district-wide, as appropriate.
+Jami Van Ess Executive Vice President

+Coconino County Community College District Corrective action plan Year ended June 30, 2021

+Financial statement findings

+The District's control procedures over IT systems and data were not sufficient, which increases the risk that the District may not adequately protect those systems and data

+Contact Person: Brian Wilson, Director of Information Technology Systems

+Anticipated completion date: June 30, 2022

+Corrective Action: To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the District will strive to review its logical access policies and procedures over its IT resources against current IT standards and best practices, update them where needed, and implement them district-wide, as appropriate.
-November 13, 2020

 Lindsey Perry Auditor General 2910 N. 44th St., Ste.
 410 Phoenix, AZ 85018

 Dear Ms. Perry:

 We have prepared the accompanying summary schedule of prior audit findings as required by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Specifically, we are reporting the status of audit findings included in the prior audit's schedule of audit findings and questioned costs.
 This schedule also includes the status of audit findings reported in the prior year audit's summary schedule of prior audit findings that were not corrected.

 Sincerely,

-Jami Van Ess Executive Vice President

-Coconino County Community College District Summary Schedule of Prior Audit Findings Year ended June 30, 2020

-Status of Financial statement findings

-Managing risk.